Credential Stuffing Attacks: What They Are and How to Stop Them

 • Use a password manager.
 A password manager is an important tool for minimizing the impact of credential stuffing and password attacks.
 The best password managers raise your security profile by creating strong and unique passwords for each account, then storing them in a secure, encrypted vault.
 This helps to protect you from hackers who steal or guess at passwords to gain system access.

 • Dark web monitoring.
 Despite being vigilant, you may not always realize when your information has been compromised.
 Dark web monitoring helps you scan the hidden recesses of the internet for your personal information and credentials.
-Dashlane’s Dark Web Monitoring includes up to five email addresses and immediately alerts subscribers if their credentials are detected and need to be changed.
+Dashlane’s Dark Web Monitoring includes up to five email addresses and immediately alerts users if their credentials are detected and need to be changed.

 Credential stuffing vs. other cyberattacks